Thermophile: Classification

-Many of the hyperthermophilic Archaea require elemental sulfur for growth.
-Some are anaerobes that use the sulfur instead of oxygen as an electron acceptor during cellular respiration (anaerobic).
+Many hyperthermophilic Archaea require elemental sulfur for growth.
+Some are anaerobes that use the sulfur instead of oxygen as an electron acceptor during anaerobic cellular respiration.
 Some are lithotrophs that oxidize sulphur to create sulfuric acid as an energy source, thus requiring the microorganism to be adapted to very low pH (i.e., it is an acidophile as well as thermophile).
 These organisms are inhabitants of hot, sulfur-rich environments usually associated with volcanism, such as hot springs, geysers, and fumaroles.
 In these places, especially in Yellowstone National Park, zonation of microorganisms according to their temperature optima occurs.
 These organisms are often colored, due to the presence of photosynthetic pigments.

 Thermophile versus mesophile

 Thermophiles can be discriminated from mesophiles from genomic features.
 For example, the GC-content levels in the coding regions of some signature genes were consistently identified as correlated with the temperature range condition when the association analysis was applied to mesophilic and thermophilic organisms regardless of their phylogeny, oxygen requirement, salinity, or habitat conditions.